 - Out of these, perhaps 4 end up being useful.

-With the letter A in the alphabet in front of you, draw the letter in a playful, dooling way.
+With the letter A in the alphabet in front of you, draw the letter in a playful, doodling way.
 Let your hand loose, don’t try to draw something beautiful, and do it fast.
 Fast keeps your critical eyes at bay.
-Once you have a shape you like, you’re good to go.
+Once you have a letter shape you like, you are ready to start drawing your illuminated letter.

-With the flower photos in front of you, on your computer screen or as print-outs, start drawing shapes freely with inspiration from the flower.
-Don’t try to draw a replica of what you see.
+With the selected flower photos in front of you on the computer screen (or as print-outs), start drawing shapes freely with inspiration from what you see.
+Don’t try to draw replicas!
 Draw with a free hand, creating shapes that you enjoy.
-Your shapes will probably look nothing like the flowers in the photos (at least mine don't).
+Play!
+With a quick and free hand, the shapes you draw will probably look nothing like the flowers in the photos.

-The keyword here is to go easy, let your hand carry you.
-Listen to soothing music or an interesting podcast, something that will chase your critical mind away into a secluded corner.
-For the time being.
+The keyword here is to go easy, to let your hand carry you.
+Listen to soothing music or an interesting podcast, something that will chase your critical mind away into a secluded corner while you work.

-Try this method, and you will be pleasantly surprised at the amazing artwork you find yourself creating!
+Try this method, and you will be pleasantly surprised at the amazing artwork you create!

-If You enjoyed this article, share it on Pinterest!
+If You enjoyed this tutorial, share it on Pinterest!